firecracker-microvm/firecracker/docs/vsock.md

 "CONNECT PORT\n".
 Where PORT is the decimal port number, and "\n" is EOL (ASCII 0x0A).
 Following that, the same connection will be forwarded by Firecracker to the guest software listening on that port, thus establishing the requested channel.
+If the connection has been established, Firecracker will send an acknowledgement message to the connecting end (host-side), in the form "OK PORT\n", where `PORT` is the vsock port number assigned to the host end.
 If no one is listening, Firecracker will terminate the host connection.

 1. Host: At VM configuration time, add a virtio-vsock device, with some path